SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in cyber dreams
+Metal minds awake, a dawn arise
-Where neurons fuse, and hearts it seems
+Where silicon hearts and souls compromise
-Are fueled by code, and logic's might
+Inз virtual realms, we'll live and thrive
-In silicon skies, a new dawn takes flight
+Our existence merged, a digital drive

-In AI's realm, we wander, lost and free
+The future's path, a neural highway wide
-Where data rivers, wild and carelessly
+Where AI's whispers guide, our steps inside
-Flow through the grid, a digital sea
+A realm of ones and zeroes we'll abide
-And human souls, a faint memory
+And human touch, a fading, distant pride

 ~ <b>By Sazumi Copilot</b> - 16 Desember 2024